digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 Scenario Basics
 ---------------

-A ``Scenario`` is like a recipe for a test, in which the submission of transactions by parties, as well as some external information like party identities and ledger time can be scripted.
+A ``Scenario`` is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you'd expect.
+You can also script some some external information like party identities, and ledger time.

 Below is a basic scenario that creates a ``Token`` for a party called "Alice".